Frank "Muddy" Waters Stadium

-Frank "Muddy" Waters Stadium is located in south-central Michigan in the town of Hillsdale and is home to the Hillsdale Chargers football team.
-The Chargers are an NCAA Division II college football team and compete as a member of the Great Midwest Athletic Conference.
-The stadium is owned and operated by Hillsdale College.
+Frank "Muddy" Waters Stadium is an American football stadium located in south-central Michigan in the town of Hillsdale.
+The facility is owned and operated by the Hillsdale College, serving as home to the Hillsdale Chargers college football team, which competes at the NCAA Division II level as a member of the Great Midwest Athletic Conference (G-MAC).

 The facility is named in honor of College Football Hall of Fame coach Frank "Muddy" Waters who led the Chargers to a 138–47–5 record from 1954 through 1973.
 The stadium has an official seating capacity of 8,500.